huntertran/blog/source/_posts/20230624-XAML-for-beginner.md

 <!-- more -->

-# 1. lines on History of XAML
+# 1. Two lines on History of XAML

 XAML, aka Extensible Application Markup Language, was a nice replacement for Windows Form.
 Later, it was used for Windows Phone, Universal Windows Platform apps (the apps that run on Windows 8 and above).